LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/exercises.rst

-Exercises: Razor
+Exercises: Views
 ================

-In the chapter, we started working on an application for tracking various coding events around town.
+In this chapter, we started working on an application for tracking various coding events around town.

 Open up your ``coding-events`` project in Visual Studio.